 While spinach is delicious on its own, it works very nicely with various types of mushrooms.
 Here’s a set of 3 recipes that you can try with almost any variety of mushrooms!

-As with the other articles in this series, the recipes listed in this article provide 4 servings.
+other articles in this series, the recipes listed in this article provide 4 servings.

 Start of the Week: Spinach, Mushroom, and Feta Puffs